pgeertsema/AXIL_paper/README.md

 [axil.py](axil.py) contains functionality for fitting to a LightGBM model and training data (Explainer.fit()), and constructing AXIL weights for a data set (Explainer.transform())

-[axil_benchmarks.py](axil_benchmarks.py) contains code that benchmarks AXIL against k-NN and five other alorithms on 12 datasets.
+[axil_benchmarks.py](axil_benchmarks.py) contains code that benchmarks AXIL against k-NN and five other algorithms on 12 datasets.

 [axil_performance.py](axil_performance.py) contains code that measures the execution time of AXIL on synthetics datasets with a vayring number of instances and GBM trees